fiction

 research

-in Audioliterary Poetry between Performance and Mediatization / Audioliterale Lyrik zwischen Performance und Mediatisierung, edited by Marc Matter , Henrik Wehmeier and Clara Cosima Wolff.
-De Gruyter, 2024: pp. 197-213.
+Gorbina, Nataliya.
+“The (Meta-)Ekphrastic Event: Contemporary Performance Poetry and its Poetics of (Im-)Mediacy.”
+Audioliterary Poetry between Performance and Mediatization / Audioliterale Lyrik zwischen Performance und Mediatisierung, edited by Henrik Wehmeier, Marc Matter and Clara Cosima Wolff, De Gruyter, 2024: pp. 197-213. [link]